 1. Ask them what they know, and make space for more.

 Some kids might not want to talk, and that’s okay.
-Just let them know that you are there if they need to.
+Just let them know that you are there if they need to and that they can ask you anything and say anything—there’s nothing that comes from them that you can’t handle.

 2. Anxiety will focus them on the similarities.
 Steer them towards the differences.

-To get a sense of what it all means for them, their minds will tend to focus them on the similarities between themselves and people who have been affected.
+To get a sense of what it all means for them, their minds will tend to focus on the similarities between themselves and people affected.
 We can help them feel safe by steering them to the differences.
-It might be that people who have been affected live in a different place, have a less responsive health system, or are more vulnerable because of age or health factors.
 The big difference is that with every day that goes by, we learn more about what’s happening, and how to keep people safe, so our response becomes stronger and wiser.

-‘We have information today that we didn’t have yesterday, and every day we are learning more about how to stay safe and get through this.
-We are going to be okay.’
+‘We have information today that we didn’t have yesterday, and every day we are learning more about how to stay safe and make sure things like this don’t happen.
+There are already conversations happening about putting things in place that will keep us all safer.’

-Whether they feel anxious, confused, frustrated, angry, or nothing at all, it’s important that their response is normalised.
+Whether they feel anxious, confused, frustrated, angry, or nothing at all, their response must be normalised.
 Research has found that children are more likely to struggle with traumatic events if they believe their response isn’t normal.
-This is because they tend to be more likely to interpret their response as a sign of breakage.
+This is because they’ll be more likely to interpret their response as a sign of breakage.

-‘What’s happening is scary.
-There’s no ‘right’ way to feel and different people will feel different things.
+‘What happened was really scary.
+There’s no ‘right’ way to feel, and different people will feel different things.
 It’s okay to feel whatever you feel.’

 4. Be their brave.

 However scary the world feels, the safety of you will always feel bigger.
-When our own hearts are calm enough and brave enough, our children will catch this.
-If you are uncertain or anxious yourself, try to tap into that part of you that knows they are safe enough.
-Before reassuring them though, it’s important to acknowledge whatever they are feeling.
+When our own hearts are calm enough, our children will catch this.
+If you are uncertain or anxious, try to tap into that part of you that knows they are safe enough.
+Before reassuring them, it’s important to acknowledge their feelings.
 When we open our hearts to what they are feeling, we can hold those feelings with strength, help them make sense, and hand them back in a way that feels more manageable.

 ‘I know this feels scary love, and I know we will be okay.
 I know that with everything in me.’